ovh/docs/pages/cloud/nutanix/10-secure-prism-web-access/guide.en-gb.md

 ## Requirements

-- A Nutanix Cluster in your OVHcloud account
+- A Nutanix cluster in your OVHcloud account
 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)

 ## Instructions

 ### Step 1: Find the relevant Load Balancer

-Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and open the Nutanix Cluster vRack configuration page.
+Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and open the Nutanix cluster vRack configuration page.

 Identify the name of your Load Balancer.